Laboratory Gamma-ray Spectrometry

 Total Alpha and Beta Analysis

-The ERL has a state of the art total alpha and beta counter: the Protean Instrument Corporation (PIC) instrument is a 4 independent chamber MPC9609 Ultra Low level alpha/beat counter (0.05 cpm alpha background & 0.45 cpm beta background).
-The instrument is currently undergoing calibration and verification and it is envisaged that it will be included within the UKAS accreditation in the near future.
+The ERL has a state of the art total alpha and beta counter: the Protean Instrument Corporation (PIC) instrument is a 4 independent chamber MPC9609 Ultra Low level alpha/beta counter (0.05 cpm alpha background & 0.45 cpm beta background).
+The instrument is currently undergoing calibration and verification.
+Once complete the ERL will be seeking UKAS accreditation for total alpha-beta testing.

 The ERL operates a Fujifilm BAS 1500 Phosphor Imaging Plate Scanner.
 This provides the ability to examine the distribution of radioactivity within samples, such as cores and thin sections to an optimal resolution of 0.2 mm (depending on radiation source).